Rebecca Hall lauded for Broadway debut in 'Machinal'

 "Ms. Devlin's revolving set turns as inexorably as the earth to reveal our heroine amid a series of inhospitable vistas, from the office to the bedroom," it said.

-"Every design detail - like the immense, sickly colored curtains that cover windows - seems to confirm and mock her feelings of confinement," it added.
+"Every design detail - like the immense, sickly coloured curtains that cover windows - seems to confirm and mock her feelings of confinement," it added.

 The Times found the ensemble acting diffuse, which made the lead character seem less a victim of the society in which she lived than of her own mental illness.